rust-lang/rfcs/text/1398-kinds-of-allocators.md

 the team can adapt them as necessary to fit the needs of whatever GC designs come around.
 But the same is not true for user-defined
-allocators: we want to ensure that adding support for them does not inadvertantly kill any chance for adding GC later.
+allocators: we want to ensure that adding support for them does not inadvertently kill any chance for adding GC later.

 ### The inspiration for Layout